List of Juventus FC records and statistics: Honours

 Italy's most successful club of the 20th century with the most title in the history of Italian football, Juventus have won the Italian League Championship, the country's premier football club competition and organised by Lega Nazionale Professionisti Serie A (LNPA), a record 36 times and have the record of consecutive triumphs in that tournament (nine, between 2011–12 and 2019–20).
-They have also won the Coppa Italia, the country's primary single-elimination competition, a record fourteen times, becoming the first team to retain the trophy successfully with their triumph in the 1959–60 season, and the first to win it in three consecutive seasons from the 2014–15 season to the 2016–17 season, going on to win a fourth consecutive title in 2017–18 (also a record).
+They have also won the Coppa Italia, the country's primary single-elimination competition, a record fifteen times, becoming the first team to retain the trophy successfully with their triumph in the 1959–60 season, and the first to win it in three consecutive seasons from the 2014–15 season to the 2016–17 season, going on to win a fourth consecutive title in 2017–18 (also a record).
 In addition, the club holds the record for Supercoppa Italiana wins with nine, the most recent coming in 2020.

-Overall, Juventus have won 70 official competitions, more than any other club in the country: 59 at national level (which is also a record) and eleven at international stage, making them, in the latter case, the second most successful Italian team.
+Overall, Juventus have won 71 official competitions, more than any other club in the country: 60 at national level (which is also a record) and eleven at international stage, making them, in the latter case, the second most successful Italian team.
 The club is currently sixth in Europe and twelfth in the world with the most international titles won officially recognised by their respective continental football confederation and Fédération Internationale de Football Association (FIFA).
 In 1977, the Torinese side become the first in Southern Europe to have won the UEFA Cup and the first—and only to date—in Italian football history to achieve an international title with a squad composed by national footballers.
 In 1993, the club won its third competition's trophy, an unprecedented feat in the continent until then, a confederation record for the next 22 years and the most for an Italian team.
 Juventus was also the first club in the country to achieve the title in the European Super Cup, having won the competition in 1984, and the first European side to win the Intercontinental Cup in 1985, since it was restructured by Union of European Football Associations (UEFA) and Confederación Sudamericana de Fútbol (CONMEBOL)'s organizing committee five years beforehand.